 His other books include Soul of the Age: The Life, Mind and World of William Shakespeare (Penguin UK/Random House USA, 2009), which was runner-up for the PEN America Biography Award, and English Literature: A Very Short Introduction (Oxford UP, 2010), which has been translated into several languages, including Arabic and Chinese.
 Jonathan’s work as an advocate for the importance of the arts and humanities led to an edited collection of essays called The Public Value of the Humanities, published by Bloomsbury Academic in 2011.

 He is co-author, with Dora Thornton, of Shakespeare: Staging the World (British Museum & OUP USA, 2012), published to coincide with their exhibition of the same title, which was the British Museum’s contribution to the London 2012 Festival, part of the Cultural Olympiad.
 Selected highlights are illustrated in a smaller book, Shakespeare’s Britain.

 In 2015, he published a major biography, Ted Hughes: The Unauthorised Life (William Collins UK; HarperCollins USA; Fourth Estate Australia).
 Selected as a ‘Book of the Year’ in nine national newspapers, it was chosen by the Biographers International Organization as the best biography of 2015 in the category of Arts & Literature, and was runner-up for the Samuel Johnson Prize.

 He is co-editor of the anthology with guided reading techniques Stressed Unstressed: Classic Poems to Ease the Mind (Williams Collins, 2016), published in association with the charitable Foundation, ReLit.
-A selection of his own poems, The Shepherd’s Hut, is published in November 2017, with all author royalties donated to ReLit.
+A selection of his own poems, The Shepherd’s Hut, was published in November 2017, with all author royalties donated to ReLit.